moliver28/research-handbook/content/job-families/sales/sales-operations/partner-operations.md

 - Interest in GitLab, and open source software
 - Shares GitLab’s [values](/handbook.gitlab.com/handbook/values/) and works in accordance with those values

-### Partner Operations Manager, Special Projects
+### Partner Operations Manager

-The Partner Operations Manager, Special Projects reports to the Director, Partner Operations
+The Partner Operations Manager reports to the Director, Partner Operations

-#### Partner Operations Manager, Special Projects Job Grade
+#### Partner Operations Manager Job Grade

-The Partner Operations Manager, Special Projects is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Partner Operations Manager is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Partner Operations Manager, Special Projects Responsibilities
+#### Partner Operations Manager Responsibilities

 - Own and drive long-term and high impact strategic projects across the global partner business including project identification and scoping, stakeholder alignment and management, build, rollout, and execution
 - Contribute to cross-functional company projects as the voice of our partners and partner teams